TauferLab/GEOtiled/docs/Function_Docs.md

 #### Returns
 int
 * Size of the file specified at the URL in bytes.
 Returns 0 if file size can't be determined.

+### `reproject(input_file, output_file, projection, cleanup=False)

+#### Reprojects a GeoTIFF file to a specified projection.
+This function reprojects a specified GeoTIFF file to a new projection changing the coordinate system representation, and the result is saved to a new file.

+#### Required Parameters
+input_file : str
+* String specifying name of GeoTIFF file in data directory to reproject

+output_file : str
+* String specifying name of new reprojected GeoTIFF file to store in data directory

+projection : str
+* String specifying name of projection to use for reprojection.
+Can be a EPSG code (e.g. EPSG:4326) or the path to a WKT file.

+#### Optional Parameters
+cleanup : bool
+* Boolean specifying if old file that was reprojected should be deleted after computation is complete.
+Default is False.

 ### `set_data_directory(path)`